ChrissieFrankie/ChrissieFrankie/README.md

 # Hi there 👋

-taking it one at a time, distinguish noise from signal
+taking it one at a time, distinguish noise from signal, aim is to establish a business under my name before automation goes full swing

 ## TO DO